starmoon8/rs/README.md

-a-  /1 amd /2 Linux-only CLI application for OTP-style XOR encryption with Reed-Solomon error correction.
+a-  /1 and /2 Linux-only CLI application for OTP-style XOR encryption with Reed-Solomon error correction.
 In other words, if you upload an encrypted file to a cloud and it gets bit rot, it can self heal upon decryption.